-Orange Vessel Company's mission is to create high quality products that support the craft beer industry.
-Each and every Orange Vessel is hand poured and finished in the USA.
+Orange Vessel Company's mission is to create high quality products that support the craft brewing industry.
+Each and every Orange Vessel Stoneware Growler is hand poured and finished in the USA.

 One sunny afternoon, while indulging ourselves in the myriad pleasantries of a fresh craft beer, we had the grand epiphany that our glass growlers, while functional, were far from the best that growlers could be.
 After appropriately absorbing this fact (and the alcohol in our delicious craft beverages), we decided it was time to introduce a new player into the world of craft vessels - one that would be the standard for drinktoting excellence.

 Glass growlers are today's standard for brewbearing in large volumes because they're cheap and keep your beer off the floor.
 Unfortunately, they've got some issues, like narrow necks that cause foaming, UV exposure, and seals that don't always work.
 So, we decided to use stoneware instead, which blocks out light, allows for larger necks, and can keep a really tight seal.

 Other growlers are vaguely uncomfortable or don't even have a grip (and not many are overly attractive); we resolved these issues with some research, applied ergonomics, and good old fashioned trial and error.